 Welcome to the official website of Ronnie Harwood, one of Britain's Rock 'n' Roll pioneers.
 As a guitarist, singer and songwriter, Ronnie Harwood has played a significant part in the history of British Pop and, now into his sixties, continues to perform with a singing voice that is distinctive and still much admired.

 When Ronnie turned his talents to songwriting it led him to an Ivor Novello award for 'You Drive Me Crazy', a huge hit for Shakin' Stevens, and to the co-writing of Bill Haley's last recorded single, 'God Bless Rock and Roll'.
 Here you will find his story, using photos and cuttings from Ronnie's own collection.
-You'll also hear about some of Ronnie's latest projects, including new songs.
+You'll also read about Ronnie's latest projects, including new songs and artists on his record label, Georgia Records.

 Aged 15, Ronnie went with some older friends to see the film 'Blackboard Jungle' at the Hendon Odeon in London.
 The film included 'Rock Around The Clock'.
 That was the wake-up call for Ronnie and many other youngsters at the time.
 Bill Haley and the Comets playing 'Rock Around The Clock' ushered in nothing less than a musical revolution.
 In late 1955, Ronnie persuaded his father to help buy his first guitar.
 This was the beginning of a life in music further inspired after hearing Lonnie Donnegan singing 'The Rock Island Line', and by the voice of the legendary singer who remains his favourite, Frankie Laine.
 Ronnie formed his first group, a skiffle band called 'The White Diamonds', in 1956, with brother David on tea chest bass.